 Professor Guidoni studies magnetic reconnection, physical processes of reconnected plasma, and particle acceleration.
 She runs and analyzes simulations of solar eruptions using parallelized computer programs run on supercomputers.
 She also has analyzed data from several NASA missions (i.e., Solar Dynamics Observatory (SDO), Solar TErrestrial RElations Observatory (STEREO), and Hinode).

-She has served as a member of NASA and NSF proposal review panels and as a peer reviewer for the Nature Astronomy Journal, Astrophysical Journal, the Astrophysical Journal Letters journal, Astronomy and Astrophysics journal, and the Solar Physics journal.
+Professor Guidoni did her postdoctoral studies at NASA Goddard Space Flight Center in Greenbelt, Maryland.
+She has served as a member of NASA and NSF proposal review panels and as a peer reviewer for the Astrophysical Journal, the Astrophysical Journal Letters journal, Astronomy and Astrophysics journal, and the Solar Physics journal.
 She is a regular session organizer for NSF’s National Solar Heliospheric and INterplanetary Environment (SHINE) Workshop.

 - See Also